 Our new Costa Rica Microlot, from Hacienda Sonora is a natural processed Red Obata coffee variety that produces a complex cup with some fruity notes and accompanying accents of chocolate and caramel.
 Red Obata coffee, a cross between Timor and Villa Sarchi was developed in Brazil and introduced to Costa Rica in 2014 by The Costa Rican Coffee Institute or ICAFE as a highly productive arabica variety with a high tolerance to rust.
 Sonora’s Obata coffee plants are just one of 20 varieties produced here, each being independently grown and picked, and separately processed.

 Going back to its roots over a century ago, Hacienda Sonora has remained connected to the specialty scene as a leader in innovative processing and mixed planting of coffee varieties.
-The current caretaker, Alberto Guardia has been in charge since the 70’s, and together with his son Diego they manage all of Sonora’s 197 acres, keeping each of their coffee varieties strictly separated as individual growing plots.
+The current owner, Alberto Guardia has been in charge since the 70’s, and together with his son Diego they manage all of Sonora’s 197 acres, keeping each of their coffee varieties strictly separated as individual growing plots.
 For father and son, it’s common practice to keep everything portioned and easily identifiable until the moment of its export in Grainpro parcels.
 Sonora is made up of 20% trees and forest, 5% roads, and 75% coffee trees.
 Incredibly nearly 50 acres of Sonora is entirely forest reserve!
 They generate their own energy, and are able to provide their own irrigation using a river that flows through the property as their water source.

 When Alberto took over farming operations in the 70’s, he decided that coffee would be its majority agricultural crop, and shortly thereafter it became the family’s main source of income.
 In 1999, finding coffee prices at a historical low, Alberto invested in a private mill to maximize his quality.
 In doing so he became a pioneer in the niche, alternate processing methods of Honeys and Naturals.
 Back then Alberto was pushing the processing envelope, while simultaneously planting an assortment of arabia varieties.
 Thanks to his insight and strict adherence to planting independence, his living legacy is enshrined as testimonial proof to the varying levels of complexity that different varieties can create in the cup.